Introduction

 Lightweight Drywall

-- Residential projects where ease of handling is a priority.
+- Ideal for residential projects where ease of handling is crucial.

-- DIY projects where ease of use and reduced labor effort are beneficial.
+- Well-suited for DIY projects, benefiting from ease of use and minimized labor effort.

 -